stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 ## Overview

-In the next two chapters we will implement the various components required for _presentation_ to the Vulkan surface:
+In the next couple of chapters we will implement the various components required for _presentation_ to the Vulkan surface.

-* The _swapchain_ is the controller that manages the process of presenting a _frame buffer_ to the display.

-* Each _frame buffer_ is comprised of a number of _attachments_ which are the target images for rendering, i.e. colour attachments, depth buffers, etc.
+The first of these is the _swapchain_ which is a controller for the process of presenting frames to the display.
+The swapchain is comprised of a number of image attachments that are the target of the rendering process.

-* Attachments are instances of an _image view_ which provides functionality for managing Vulkan images.

-* A _render pass_ specifies how attachments are managed during the rendering process.

 Generally an application will employ a double or triple-buffer strategy where a completed frame is presented while the next is being rendered, the buffers are swapped, and the process repeats for the next frame.
-In addition Vulkan is designed to allow these activities to be executed in parallel if required.
+Additionally Vulkan is designed to allow these activities to be performed in parallel.

+The following new components are required:

+* The swapchain domain class.

+* A mechanism for querying the physical capabilities of the graphics hardware in order to configure presentation.

+* New types for Vulkan images and views that are used to implement the attachments.

-First several new framework components are introduced that are used in the new presentation functionality.
+First several new framework components are introduced that will be used in the new presentation functionality.

 ---